History of the Katy Trail

 Katy Locomotive

-The Katy Trail, as most locals know it, began in 2000, but the history of the Katy Trail stretches back nearly a hundred years to the age of railroads.
-Union Pacific Railroad built the Missouri-Kansas-Texas Railroad and established the network in 1865 as the Southern Branch.
-The route was also commonly called the K-T, and eventually the Katy.
-Following the heyday of the railroad, Union Pacific donated the abandoned lines to the city of Dallas in 1993.
-The initial plan for the historic Katy rail line was to use it as part of the DART line; however, in the mid 1990s, a group of passionate neighbors and local businesses proposed that the line be converted into the beautiful greenbelt you see today.
+The Union Pacific Railroad built the Missouri-Kansas-Texas (MKT) Railroad and established a network in 1865 known as the Southern Branch.
+The route was also commonly called the “K-T,” and eventually “the Katy.”
+It came to serve an extensive network that included Texas and Dallas, including a stop at Highland Park.
+Following the heyday of the railroad, in 1993 Union Pacific donated the railroad’s abandoned lines and land to the City of Dallas.
+The initial plan for the historic Katy rail line was to use it as part of the DART line; however, in the mid 1990s, a group of passionate neighbors and local businesses proposed that the line be converted into the beautiful urban trail you see today.

 Become a Member of the Friends of the Katy Trail